sauravgaursmith/ng2-context-menu/README.md

 <p [context-menu]="'This is a p tag.'"> Right Click Me To Open Context Menu </p>
 <p [context-menu]> Right Click Me To Open Context Menu </p>
  ```
 Here, You can provide any type of information to `[context-menu]`.
-When, you will click a context menu, You can get this     information.
+When, you will click a Context Menu, You can get this     information.

 ##### Add `<ng2-context-menu></ng2-context-menu>` selector in your `template` file.